Easy custom error pages on nginx

 Because I'm a sucker for a horrible pun, I decided I'd add comments to every status code, so that they display under the status code.

-I ended up putting all of this into a file in /etc/nginx/conf.d
+I ended up putting all of this into a file in /etc/nginx/conf.d, with an include directive in /etc/nginx/nginx.conf.

 The result?
 Straight up tomfoolery.